htihle/htihle.github.io/weirdml.md

 1. Use the patches and the correct positions to recreate the original image
 2. Apply standard image augmentation techniques to the recreated image
-3. Divide into new patches and shuffle them in a new random order Using this procedure will increase the effective size of the training set by a large factor.
+3. Divide into new patches and shuffle them in a new random order

+Using this procedure will increase the effective size of the training set by a large factor.
+Combining this with crafting specific features that measure the smooth trasitions between the edges of the different patches, should allow the models to do significantly better on this task.
+It is unclear to me what the ceiling is for this task, but just looking at a few of the images, it seems that it should be possible to get a pretty good score here, if you use the right approach.

 ### Chess Game Outcome Prediction
 <div style="text-align: center">